Goodi7/Whytehub/README.md

 • 🧠 I'm presently learning cyber security

-• 🤝  I'm open to collaborating on Any virtual assistant, cryto or tech program/project
+• 🤝  I'm open to collaborating on Any virtual assistant, crypto or tech program/project